zanadoman/SlayEngineV1/README.md

 Updates the delta time

 ### uint16 slayCapFPS(slayEngine* Engine)
-Caps FPS by the value defined at engine initialization You can change it by modifying Engine.MaxFPS
+Caps FPS by the value defined at engine initialization, you can change it by modifying Engine.MaxFPS

 ### uint64 slayRandom()
 Returns a pseudo random int seeded from slayGetTicks() / your seed